ess-dmsc-dram/documents/nicos/meeting-2016.md

 The following people from the respective organizations are going to participate in the meeting:

   - FRM2: Jens Krüger, ...
-  - DMSC: Jon Taylor, Simon Heybrock, Michael Wedel (invite David Brodrick)
+  - DMSC: Jon Taylor, Simon Heybrock, Michael Wedel
   - STFC ISIS: Michael Hart, Owen Arnold

 ## Location